-AASB 16 contains disclosure requirements for lessees and is effective for annual reporting periods beginning on 1 January 2019, with early adoption permitted.
-The Group is assessing the potential impact on of this standard on its consolidated financial statements resulting from the application of AASB 16, which has not yet been finalised.
+AASB 16 contains disclosure requirements for lessees and is effective for annual reporting periods beginning on 1 July 2019, with early adoption permitted.
+The Group has assessed the potential impact on its consolidated financial statements resulting from the application of AASB 16.
+All current leases and major contracts have been reviewed and there is not expected to be a material impact.